Do you know that ferns have ten thousand different species? Yes, they have. But the caring process for each of them is more or less the same.

-But in any case your fern gets affected by any disease, it is better to cut the deceased parts before it contaminates the whole fern.
+But in any case, if your fern gets affected by any disease, it is better to cut the deceased parts before it contaminates the whole fern.

-In-house ferns get mostly affected by decrease because of improper light and air.
-A deceased fern is also unhealthy to keep inside the home.
+In-house ferns get mostly affected by diseases because of improper light and air.
+A sick fern is also unhealthy to keep inside the home.

 So if you see that the whole plant is affected then cut it from the root.
-There is no point of nourishing them further.
+There is no point in nourishing them further.

-The outdoor ferns get sufficient light but still they can get affected for various reasons.
-If in any case, insects started to form in your fern then cut the portion of the plant which is mostly injurious to the rest of the foliage.
+The outdoor ferns get sufficient light but still, they can get affected for various reasons.
+If in any case, insects started to form in your fern, then cut the portion of the plant as it is injurious to the rest of the foliage.

 If you have your own garden then you can make the fertilizer at home from dry leaves and branches.
 Then mix it with the soil of your fern.

-Or, you can use liquid fertilizer bought from the store for house plants.
-Remember to use organic fertilizer as it will be safe for the fern as well as for your health.
+Or, you can use liquid fertilizer bought from the store for indoor ferns in pots.
+Remember to use organic fertilizer as it will be safe for the plant as well as for your health.